 What is the difference between a buy-to-let and let-to-buy mortgage?

-Buy-to-let mortgages are used for investment property purchases and normally consist of one transaction.
-Properties are typically let on an assured shorthold tenancy agreement and landlords are not allowed to live in the house or flat.
+Buy-to-let mortgages are used for investment property purchases and properties are typically let on an assured shorthold tenancy agreement.
+Landlords are not allowed to live in the house or flat without breaching lending rules.

 How do you secure a let-to-buy mortgage?

-If you have at least 30% - 40% equity in your current home, it should be possible to remortgage it onto a buy-to-let while releasing funds for you to put towards the deposit of a new main residence.
+If you have at least 30% to 40% equity in your current home, it should be possible to remortgage it onto a buy-to-let mortgage while releasing funds to put towards the deposit of a new main residence.
+An applicant's overall financial situation will need to be assessed to determine the maximum loan size and whether the rental income is sufficient to support the required loan amount.
+Call Trinity Financial on 020 7016 0790 or send us an enquiry to work out how much you can borrow.

 The lenders will want to how much the property will rent for to determine the maximum loan size although some banks and building societies will also use your salary to boost the loan size.